annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/fieldset.md

    ![](<images/fieldset-image-6.png>)

-1. From the Toolbox, drag the Fieldset widget widget into the Main Content area of your application's screen.
+1. From the Toolbox, drag the Fieldset widget into the Main Content area of your application's screen.

    ![](<images/fieldset-image-7.png>)